GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 7. Matrix Plots of Euclidean Distance

-   In addition to Sammon's Maps and heirarchical clustering, we can also plot the Euclidean distance between the predicted ground-motions by each GMPE in a matrix plot.
+   In addition to Sammon's Maps and hierarchical clustering, we can also plot the Euclidean distance between the predicted ground-motions by each GMPE in a matrix plot.

    Within the matrix plots the darker cells represent a smaller Euclidean distance (and therefore greater similarity) between each GMPE for the given intensity measure.